waelhammoudeh/pgadmin4-slackbuild/README.md

 pgAdmin4 is a rewrite of the popular pgAdmin3 management tool for the PostgreSQL (http://www.postgresql.org) database.

-This build script has been updated for pgAdmin4 version 6.21 on March 13th / 2023
+This build script has been updated to build pgAdmin4 version 7.6 on September 13/2023

 **Note:** Nodejs and Yarn versions used to build package:
  - Nodejs version 18.7.0
  - Yarn version 1.22.19

-Note: use nwjs version "0.72.0" from https://dl.nwjs.io/
+Note: use nwjs version "0.77.0" from https://dl.nwjs.io/

 The pgAdmin4 executable uses Python3 Virtual Environment; this build script does